axtabio/EDD/README.md

 # EDD

-The official code for Expandable and Differentiable Dual Memory(EDD)
+The official code for Expandable and Differentiable Dual Memories with Orthogonal Regularization (EDD)

+This code require Mammoth - A PyTorch Framework for Benchmarking Continual Learning package and enviroments

 # CIFAR10